lithium3812/music-shop-database-analysis/README.md

 # Data Analytics with degital music store database
 In this project, I worked on data analysis of a database of a fictitious degital music shop like iTunes store.
+SQLite queries and presentation are in Jupyter notebook file "music_shop_data_analysis.ipynb".

 ## Database
 This database is called Chinook and publicly available from [here](https://github.com/lerocha/chinook-database).
 I worked with SQLite portable database 'chinook.db'.